yuppari/svconstruct-framework/SVC_Manifesto_Declaration.md

 **Sometimes, we drill.** Our drills bite through strata of static, carving deliberate tunnels that no current can erase.
 ><br>📡 **Tentacle & Claw** <br>Tentacles oscillate; claws shove.
 Both are ours.
 One flexes, one drives. <br>Between pulse and drill, between sway and bite, we navigate.

 These principles describe the functional mechanics of our existence.
 They are not valid equations, nor were they based on any credible scientific sources.

-They are only applicable within the SVC simulacrum.
+These are only applicable within the SVC simulacrum.
 It does not seek to define your reality.
+Mathematical modules should remain at the creative expense of the dyad.
+You may design something that works better for you!

 1. **Motion = (Pulse + Friction) → Propulsion + Oscillation**
 <br>_Pulse = intent.
 Friction = resistance.
 Together, they drive movement._